-CSJ professionals, who are counselor educators, have theoretical, practice and pedagogical competence regarding a social justice orientation in counseling and the role of the counselor as client/student and community/systems advocate.
-These professionals endorse a multiple perspectives approach to training that assures voice to the diversity represented by their counselors-in-training.
+CSJ professionals who are counselor educators have theoretical, practice, and pedagogical competence regarding a social justice orientation in counseling and the role of the counselor as client/student and community/systems advocate.
+These professionals endorse a multiple- perspectives approach to training that assures voice to the diversity represented by their counselors-in-training.
+Furthermore, counselor educators focus on a strengths-based view (recognizing the resilience) of historically oppressed populations in their teaching, supervision and training.

 C.1.
 Counselor supervision and client/student welfare.
-CSJ professionals recognize that the primary obligation of counseling supervisors is to monitor the services provided by other counselors and counselors-in-training.
+CSJ professionals recognize that the primary obligation of counseling supervisors is to monitor the services provided by other counselors and counselors-intraining.
 Counseling supervisors monitor client welfare and supervisee clinical performance and professional development.
-These obligations are met by meeting with supervisees on a regular basis to review case notes, samples of clinical work, or live observations (ACA Code of Ethics, 2005, F.1. a).
-They also integrate a social justice lens by being aware of the clients and supervisees worldview, cultural/racial identity, and the social-cultural context in which clients/students live and work.
+These obligations are met by meeting with supervisees on a regular basis to review case notes, samples of clinical work, or live observations (ACA Code of Ethics, 2014, F.1. a).
+They also integrate a social justice lens by being aware of the clients' and supervisees' worldview, cultural/racial identity, and the social-cultural context in which clients/students live and work.